The Spin Gromov-Witten/Hurwitz correspondence for $\mathbb{P}^1$: Spin Gromov--Witten invariants in operator formalism

 \item \textup{\textsc{Degree $2$:}}

 \item \textup{\textsc{Degree $3$:}}

 \end{itemize} \end{corollary}

 We omit the proof of the above results\footnote{It can be downloaded from the preprints section of the third author's website.}, which again follows by commuting the operators in the vacuum expectation and applying \cref{prop:OP:VEV} for the commutation relations and the evaluation $\braket{\mc{E}_0^{B}(z)} = \qoppa(z)/\varsigma(z)$.
-We find that all generating series of spin Gromov--Witten invariants can be expressed as sum of products of hyperbolic functions.
+We find that all generating series of spin GW invariants can be expressed as sums of products of hyperbolic functions.
 It is interesting to compare this phenomenon with the non-spin case: while the latter only involves several factors of the hyperbolic sine, the spin case involves a certain combinatorics of products of both the hyperbolic sine and the hyperbolic cosine.
-Because of well-known hyperbolic trigonometric identities, this combinatorics simplifies considerably.
+Because of well-known hyperbolic trigonometric identities, this combinatoric simplifies considerably.

-\begin{remark} The difference between spin Gromov--Witten correlators with and without degree zero contributions can be explicitly computed via generating functions as follows:
+\begin{remark} The difference between spin GW correlators with and without degree zero contributions can be explicitly computed via generating functions as follows:

 \end{remark}